Quantum Interference and the Limits of Separability: VI. What have we learned?

 In this paper we took hold of quantum interference - a phenomenon that has been part of our natural-scientific home for a while now - and, as announced at the beginning, we observed it from a different angle, interpreting its properties as signifiers of a yet untold universal principle.
 In particular, we proposed that some structural features of interferometric phenomena suggest the validity of a principle that regulates correlations between event-occurrences in a wide range of physical phenomena, if not in any physical phenomenon whatsoever.
 Informally stated, the said principle mandates the following, up to various qualifications: a joint influence of $m$ spacelike separated events on another event lying in their common future is such that the same influence \textit{could} have been established via $\lceil \frac{m}{2} \rceil$ mediating events.
 Or, in other words, any such joint influence can be partially \textit{separated} by $\lceil \frac{m}{2} \rceil$ mediating events.
 While the possibility of second-order particle-interference thus signifies that events can influence each other in a non-separable fashion, the impossibility of higher-order particle-interference signifies that this non-separability has a certain exactly quantifiable limit, exhibited in its bi-local structure.\footnote{Note that the kind of non-separability that we have been concerned with - the non-separability of joint influences between spatiotemporally localized events - differs from the other kinds of non-separability that are usually discussed in relation to quantum mechanics, such as the non-separability of properties of composite quantum systems (e.g., Ismael \& Schaffer, 2020, and references therein), or, more recently, the supposed ``causal non-separability'' of some quantum phenomena that feature ``indefinite causal order'' (e.g., Oreshkov \& Giarmatzi, 2016).}

 The principle that we have thereby reached concerns the relationship between the causal-spatiotemporal relations between events on the one hand, and their statistical correlations on the other.
-In these regards, it is of a similar form to the aforementioned principle that can be extracted from Bell's and Tsirelson's possibility and impossibility results, and to the so-called no-signalling principle, which constrains statistical correlations between spacelike separated events.
+In these regards, it is of a similar form to the aforementioned $\text{principle}^*$ that can be extracted from Bell's and Tsirelson's possibility and impossibility results, and to the so-called no-signalling principle, which constrains statistical correlations between spacelike separated events.
 Our principle however also bears significant differences with respect to these, at least in its current formulation.
 One of the differences, as already mentioned, is that reference is made to pairs of different adequately related statistical phenomena, instead of referring only to single statistical phenomena and to their properties.
 Another difference is that reference is made, albeit minimally, to certain material features of the phenomena in question (the quantities $\mathcal{Q}$, or more speculatively, the total energy), which can arguably not be reduced to mere structural relations between events.
 Both of these differences would presumably have a quite different shape if we knew how to speak of event-occurrences in arbitrary regions of quantum phenomena, and not only in those that feature considerable decoherence.
-In fact, we might then be able to discover a principle that does not speak of events that \textit{could} occur in the phenomenon under consideration, but of events that simply \textit{do} occur therein.
-However, as stated already multiple times, this modulation from the semantic to the ontological key is, as of yet, still at hold.
+However, as stated already multiple times, a principled identification of event-occurrences in quantum phenomena is still out of reach.